 Often people who have learned to successfully manage schizophrenia stay in regular contact with their medical and mental health team, consistently take prescribed medications, stay in contact with friends and family routinely and check in with people they trust regarding their symptoms as they come and go.

 Keeping a relatively consistent schedule can be helpful in managing this condition.
 Try to get an adequate amount of sleep and balance activities involving the mind and body to ensure that you are maintaining a consistent input and output of energy.
 Schizophrenia is a manageable condition if one learns their patterns and is able to stay on top of symptoms as they emerge.

-Unfortunately, approximately 50% of people with schizophrenia experience co-occurring substance use disorder.
+Unfortunately, anywhere from 10-70 percent of people with schizophrenia experience co-occurring substance use disorder.
 While it may be tempting to use substances in an effort to cope with some of the more challenging symptoms, it is dangerous and can cause significant complications.

 People who are struggling with both schizophrenia and substance use disorder are at higher risk for legal involvement, incarceration and negative health outcomes.
 The use of substances can also increase the frequency and intensity of symptoms.
 It is important to manage symptoms without further complicating them with the use of mind-altering substances.